 Dispel Magic, Spell Turning, and Reflection

-These spells can be cast at any time in response to the casting of another spell.
-Spell Turning and Reflection work only on offensive spells; Dispel Magic is effective against offensive or defensive spells.
-The special power of Reflection, where it continues to reflect all spells back at the caster, works only if it is cast in phase 4 (otherwise it works exactly like a Spell Turning).
+You may cast these spells in a response whenever another spell is cast.
+Spell Turning and Reflection work only on offensive spells.
+Dispel Magic is effective against offensive or defensive spells.
+If Reflection is cast in phase 4, it reflects all spells back at the caster.
+If not, it works exactly like a Spell Turning.